History of Antarctica: South American involvement

-The Chilean commission set the bounds according to the Theory of polar areas, taking into account geographical, historical, legal, and diplomatic precedents, which were formalized by Decree No. 1747, enacted on November 6, 1940, and published on June 21, 1955.
-Chile considered their Antarctic rights arrived up to the meridian located further west (53° West).
-Thus, the country claimed to not include the South Orkney Islands in consideration of the rights of Argentina.
-(Note: Some Chilean nationalist sources say that Chile resigned a third of its Antarctic sector in favor of Argentina, without explaining where to take the data, which the Tordesillas line passing through the meridian 37° 7'West however, classically it considered that Spain stood at 46° 37 'West.
-Argentina formally protested by decree in a note on November 12 November 1940, rejecting Chile's claim and expressing a potential claim to the same area.)
+Taking advantage of a European continent plunged into turmoil with the onset of the Second World War, Chile's president, Pedro Aguirre Cerda declared the establishment of a Chilean Antarctic Territory based on the uti possidetis juris principle inheriting the Spanish claims on Terra Australis that were transferred to the Governorate of Chile in 1555.
+The Chilean commission, with the ad honorem work of Julio Escudero, set the bounds according to the theory of polar areas, taking into account geographical, historical, legal, and diplomatic precedents, which were formalized by Decree No. 1747, enacted on November 6, 1940, and published on June 21, 1955.
+According to Pablo Ihl, the inherited Antarctic rights of Chile had as its eastern border the Tordesillas meridian located further east than the claimed 53° W. Thus, some authors claim that the country avoided to include the South Orkney Islands (Note: Some Chilean nationalist sources like Oscar Espinosa Moraga, claim that Chile renounced to a third of its Antarctic sector in favor of Argentina, without stating sources, stating that the Tordesillas line passed through the meridian 37° 7' W, however, classically it is considered that Spain understood aproximatelly at 46° 37 'W.) by considering the rights of Argentina over them, however most of the calculations of the Tordesillas meridian are west of the mentioned islands.
+Argentina formally protested the Chilean decree in on a note from November 12, 1940, rejecting Chile's claim and expressing a potential claim to a similar area.
+In the 20th Century these areas were claimed by Britain.

 In response to this and earlier German explorations, the British Admiralty and Colonial Office launched Operation Tabarin in 1943 to reassert British territorial claims against Argentine and Chilean incursion and establish a permanent British presence in the Antarctic.
 The move was also motivated by concerns within the Foreign Office about the direction of United States post-war activity in the region.

 A suitable cover story was the need to deny use of the area to the enemy.
 The Kriegsmarine was known to use remote islands as rendezvous points and as shelters for commerce raiders, U-boats and supply ships.
 Also, in 1941, there existed a fear that Japan might attempt to seize the Falkland Islands, either as a base or to hand them over to Argentina, thus gaining political advantage for the Axis and denying their use to Britain.